Gerontology is the multidisciplinary study of the mental, physical, and social traits of older people and how they are affected by the aging process.

 Gerontologists who work as community health workers provide health improvement aids to the elderly in the community.
 They assist the elderly population to adopt healthy behaviors and serve as advocates for their health needs by assisting them to communicate with social service agencies and healthcare providers.

 They also act as advocates and help in implementing programs that maintain, promote, and improve the individual and overall health of the elderly in the community.
-The median annual wage for a geriatric community health worker is $42,000 with the top earners receiving more than $70,790 a year.

 6. Qualified Developmental Disabilities Professional (QDDP)